 Geek+ P Series Robots

-Additionally, Geek+ has developed smart AI algorithms that can be used to facilitate digitalization of cold warehouses.
+Additionally, Geek+ has developed smart algorithms that can be used to facilitate digitalization of cold warehouses.
 Temperatures can be easily monitored and controlled using automation and alerts can be auto generated if something is amiss.
 RFID technology integration can also aid in tracking expiration dates while automated picking systems can locate these expired goods for separation and eventual disposal.
 Operational visibility and full traceability of products through the cold chain is thus realized.

 Geek+ also provides training on how to utilize its robots, and provides custom services relating to how to install and implement a robotic system in a cold warehouse and storage facility.
 Geek+ renders training as mandatory, an aspect neglected by many companies.
 Moving forward, as cold chain logistics proliferates, the business case for automating temperature-controlled warehouses is stronger than ever.